HIV/AIDS in Australia: Pregnant while HIV-positive

 Risks of passing on the HIV virus to an unborn child is extremely high for women whom have been diagnosed with HIV/AIDS.
 In Australia, it is a part of routine antenatal testing that mothers undergo a blood test to check for HIV/AIDS.
-HIV transmission to an unborn child is often called Perinatal HIV transmission, Vertical Transmission or Mother-To-Child-Transmission (MTCT).
+HIV transmission to an unborn child is often called perinatal HIV transmission, Mother-To-Child-Transmission, or vertical transmission.
 There are three main ways a mother can risk passing on the HIV virus to her child and that is during the pregnancy via crossing of the placenta, during birth if the baby comes in contact with the mothers bodily fluids and through the practice of breastfeeding.

 Therefore, when falling pregnant it is important for a mother to access additional Antenatal care.
 Visitation to an infectious disease physician, experienced obstetrician, paediatrician and midwife is recommended.
 As well as accessing additional psycho-social support such as a counselor and support worker.

-To reduce the risks of MTCT the mother can start preparing prenatally with a series of anti-retroviral medications.
+To reduce the risks of vertical transmission, the mother can start preparing prenatally with a series of anti-retroviral medications.
 Using other means of conception practices such as the method of 'sperm washing'.
 This is where the sperm cells are separated from the seminal fluid and used to fertilise a woman's eggs via the use of a catheter or in vitro fertilisation (IVF) methods.
 Seeking additional medical checkups to observe clinical markers determining disease progression along with regular observations of baby's development can also help in monitoring the health of the baby.

-In addition, the postnatal care taken to reduce risks of MTCT include avoiding procedures where the baby's skin may be cut or electing to have a cesarean section to reduce the risk of contact with body fluids.
+In addition, the postnatal care taken to reduce risks of vertical transmission include avoiding procedures where the baby's skin may be cut or electing to have a cesarean section to reduce the risk of contact with body fluids.
 Ensuring the baby's eyes and head are cleaned, the umbilical cord is clamped as soon as possible and placing an absorption pack (towel or sponge) over the umbilical cord when cut to prevent blood spurting will also reduce the risk of the baby coming in contact with any contaminated fluids.
 Bottle feeding the baby also removes any chance of coming in contact with infected body fluids.
 Along with the mother taking anti-retroviral medication, giving the baby a course of this until it is 4–6 weeks of age also drastically reduces its risk of transmission.
 Medical practitioners also require the infant undergo regular blood tests at 1 week, 6 weeks, 12 weeks, 6 months, 12 months and 18 months to test for any evidence of the HIV virus.